 Since taking office, the mayor has helped settle the long-standing Rio Nuevo dispute, opening a new era of downtown redevelopment.
 He codified and increased incentives for Tucson businesses.
-And, he led efforts to pass a $100 million road improvement bond, the first in the city for many years.
+And, he led efforts to invest in Tucson’s roads and police and fire departments, making for better streets and a safer city.

 Mayor Rothschild’s work in Mexico has been recognized in both Washington, DC and Mexico City.
 He is a leading advocate for developing infrastructure in Sonora and Arizona that will create an economic region where both states are prosperous and secure.

-Initiatives like the Mayor’s Reading Challenge, Mayor’s 10,000 Trees Campaign and Tucson Moves a Million Miles provide more examples of how Mayor Rothschild works to engage the community in creating a healthier Tucson.
+Mayor Rothschild’s many initiatives provide examples of how he works to engage the community in creating a better Tucson.

 Mayor Rothschild is a native Tucsonan.
-His grandmother moved to Tucson in 1942 and opened a used furniture store on South 12th Avenue.
+His grandmother moved to Tucson in 1942 and opened a used furniture store, Valley Fair, on South 6th Avenue.

 He is a graduate of Canyon del Oro High School, Kenyon College and the University of New Mexico Law School.
 After serving as a law clerk for District Court Judge Alfredo C. Marquez, he went on to a 30-year career practicing law with the firm of Mesch, Clark and Rothschild.
 He served as managing partner for the firm and concentrated his practice in the areas of business law and estate planning.

 The mayor has a long history of service with many nonprofits in the community and served as Board President for Casa de los Niños, Handmaker Services for the Aging and Temple Emanu-el.
-He has been married to Karen Spiegel for 34 years and has three adult children, Isaac, Nathan and Molly.
+He is married, with three children and two grandchildren.